DynamiX: Large-Scale Dynamic Social Network Simulator: Method

-In this way, the proposed inequality oriented ABMs captures the heterogeneous interaction structure among agents, closely mimicks real-world social behaviors where not all relationships are equal in influence or strength, thus improving the fidelity of attitude propagation and decision-making dynamics in simulations.
+In this way, the dynamic-relationship-oriented ABM models the heterogeneous interaction among agents, closely mimicking real-world social behaviors where not all relationships are equal in influence or strength.
+By extending traditional ABMs with the multi-factor relationships predictor, ordinary agents capture the formation and dissolution of social relationships driven by multi-dimensional factors, thus improving the fidelity of attitude propagation and decision-making dynamics in simulations.

-\textbf{Dynamic Link Prediction Engine} The engine $f_{predict}$ determines how agents adjust their social relationships, capturing relationships evolution driven by multi-dimensional factors.
-Specifically, users prefer connecting with like-minded peers while avoiding opposing views \cite{nickerson1998confirmation, sears1967selective}.
-Concurrently, user influence, one-way link, and trust introduce asymmetry into social relationships.
-Content quality and timeliness determine the patterns of information and social relationships.
-Based on these considerations, we define the missing link prediction score $S_{ij}$ and spurious link removal score $S'_{ij}$ to model the formation and dissolution of social ties, respectively.
-Agent $a_i$ selects the agent $a_j$ with the highest $S_{ij}$ as a new followee, while the agent with the highest $S'_{ij}$ is selected for unfollowing.

-Besides, when agent $a_i$ establishes a new follow relationship with agent $a_j$, a corresponding trust should be formed through intermediary $a_k$ \cite{DBLP:journals/isci/YangWDCXH24}.
-Combining all potential trust propagation paths, the trust relationship $u_{ij}$ between agents can be expressed as:

-During the simulations, ordinary agents periodically perform the engine from $T_{start}$ every $T_{interval}$ timesteps, with probabilities $p_{follow}$ and $p_{unfollow}$ for following and unfollowing agents, respectively.
-By inequality-oriented behavior decision-making module, ordinary agents can accurately reflect collective unequal interactions and capture social relationship evolution, thereby better aligning real-world pattern that core agents and local neighbors influence the passive behaviors of most agents.